xpsi-group/xpsi/docs/source/install.rst

     CC=/usr/local/opt/llvm/bin/clang python setup.py install [--user]

-If you are facing problem with this installation (e.g., linker problems, or --fopenmp libraries missing), you may try the following:
+If you are facing problems with this installation (e.g., linker problems, or --fopenmp libraries missing), you may try the following:

 .. code-block:: bash